 Ever wish you had a garden on your boat?
-I know I did, but never really sat down and thought about making it a reality.
+I’ve always thought it would be great, but never really sat down and thought about making it a reality.

 Carol Watson did.
-She and her husband spend summers on their boat — a converted work boat — in Northern Europe.
-And she came up with a system that works.
-Here’s their blog.
+She and her husband spend summers on their boat — a converted workboat — in Northern Europe.
+And she came up with a system for a garden on a boat that works.

 I absolutely cannot function without fresh salad.
-First year on our boat we had no refrigeration the entire summer, and now only when we have shore power.
+The first year on our boat we had no refrigeration the entire summer, and now we only have refrigeration when we have shore power.
 So, I quite early on arranged to grow my own, and it seems to work really well for us.